Fluid Creativity through Expressive Painting & Butoh

 Shared and Solo option

 The Grapevine House was built in the 19th century.
-It has two double bedrooms, the main bedroom with original painted ceiling and wooden floor, and own balcony, giving it a warm and nostalgic character.
-A. second bedroom which is a converted cellar, you will have to duck to enter to this interesting space.
-The living room, with its embedded wooden press, hints to the islands agricultural history and way of life.
-For additional space, there is a converted cellar, which serves as a second bedroom or study - you will have to duck to enter.
-A small kitchen and bathroom.
-Feel free to explore the house’s eclectic furniture, each piece telling its own story: lovingly restored items, painting, books and many personal objects from a life of travels... add our own personal touch, all the while preserving the house’s character and history.
+It has two double bedrooms, the main bedroom with original painted ceiling, wooden floor and its own balcony, giving it a warm and nostalgic character.
+The second bedroom is a converted cellar - you will have to duck to enter this little haven.
+The spacious living and dining room has an embedded wooden press, which hints to the islands agricultural history and way of life.
+Kitchen and bathroom are small but have all you need.
+The house’s eclectic furniture and objects all tell their own story: lovingly restored items, painting, books and many personal objects from a life of travels... you are welcome toadd our own personal touch.

 Solo or Couples

-Right next to it is the newer lemon House an 85m2 spacious studio with double bed, dinning room and living room, a patio & a private balcony, large bathroom and fully equipped kitchen.
-Perfect for those who wish to stay solo or as a couple with out sharing the house.
+Right next to the Grapevine House is the newer Lemon House, a 75m2 spacious studio with double bed, dinning room and living room, a large bathroom, a fully equipped kitchen and a private balcony.
+Perfect for those who wish to stay solo or as a couple without having to share.

-We invite you to embrace the beauty of this cozy and peaceful guest house, where every corner holds a piece of the past.
+We invite you to embrace the beauty of this cozy and peaceful home, where every corner holds a piece of us, our travels, our books and music, our colours, our spices.
 Enjoy the tranquil atmosphere of the courtyard and the land around it, lose your sense of time, let go and relax.

 What is Butoh ?